 Reason 1: Targeting Capabilities

-In Facebook you can customize several advertisements to focus on your audiences.
+On Facebook you can customize several advertisements to focus on your ideal survey respondents.

 Reason 2: Placement Options

 Whether you are aware or not, Facebook also owns Instagram.
 So when you run an ad on Facebook you are presented with an option to place an ad to a matching set of Instagram users.

 Remember, Instagram is a much more visual platform than Facebook which can help or hurt you when it comes to advertising your survey invite.

 We typically steer clear of Instagram, however, it does add to your targeted pool especially if you are looking to attract users under the age of 35.